Business Insurance in Pennsylvania (PA)

 • Lost wages

-All vehicles in Pennsylvania must be covered by auto insurance whether personal or commercial.
-Any vehicle titled in the business name should be insured on a business auto policy
+All vehicles in Pennsylvania must be covered by auto insurance, whether personal or commercial.
+Any vehicle titled in the business name should be insured on a business auto policy.

-Cost of Business Insurance in Pennsylvania
+Cost of Business Insurance in Pennsylvania (PA)

 A review of 28,000 small business owners discovered that the median cost of a general liability policy was $42 per month or $500 per year.
 But this number depends on many factors.